 Where Children Love to Learn and Learn to Live

 Holy Trinity Catholic School is committed to teaching and modeling Catholic Christian morals and values; creating a safe, caring and respectful environment that supports academic excellence while fostering love of learning.

 - Maintain High Academic Expectations and Rigorous Curriculum

 A message from Mrs. Cuevas:

-As we move into the holiday season, we want to encourage all of our families to ensure Jesus is at the center of our thoughts, prayers and actions.
-The holidays bring food drives, Living Rosary, Adoration, Advent, Cookies with Santa and many other opportunities for parents to get involved in our school.
-We look forward to seeing you.
+Of most importance, as we move into the holiday season, we want to encourage all of our families to ensure Jesus is at the center of our thoughts, prayers, and actions.
+The holidays bring food drives, Adoration, Advent, Cookies with Santa, and many other opportunities for parents to get involved in our school.

 Pax et bonum,

 - 800 Club Drawing ($500)

 - Bishop Kihneman School Visit